 This is the second most important aspect to speed up your WordPress site.
 There are many such WordPress themes that come with beautiful and impressive-looking, but their coding is very bad and it badly affects your website loading speed and performance.
 So always select a simple and well-coded theme for your site.

 Delete Unwanted Plugins/Media/Theme

 Plugins work as an app on your WordPress site, which increases site functionality.
-But if you use more plugin on your site then it greatly affects your website loading speed.
+But if you use more plugins or poorly coded plugins on your site then it greatly affects your website loading speed.
 Therefore, delete unwanted plugins on your site that are useless.

 - Top 13 Must have WordPress Plugins on every Blog

 - 22 Best SEO Plugins for WordPress To get Higher Ranking